Vitamin & Mineral Intravenous Infusions.

 If you have a health concern which you believe might improve with an intravenous infusion of Vitamin C, Magnesium and Vitamin B, you can provide us with information about your medical history and prescription medications which will be assessed before administration of an infusion.

-1) Book an appointment through the online booking system.
+1) Book an initial consultation with the doctor through our online booking system.

-2) Fill in the Patient Registration form and other documents you receive by e-mail.
+2) Fill in the patient forms you will automatically receive by e-mail.

 WELLNESS INFUSION - $ 250